anuragrudra81/Project2/wp-content/plugins/woocommerce-currency-switcher/readme.txt

 ### Make your site more profitable with next powerful scripts:

-&#9989;&nbsp;[HUSKY - Products Filter for WooCommerce](https://wordpress.org/plugins/woocommerce-products-filter/): is an extendable, flexible and robust plugin for WooCommerce that allows your site customers filter products by products categories, attributes, tags, custom taxonomies and price.
+&#9989;&nbsp;[WOOF - Products Filter for WooCommerce](https://wordpress.org/plugins/woocommerce-products-filter/): is an extendable, flexible and robust plugin for WooCommerce that allows your site customers filter products by products categories, attributes, tags, custom taxonomies and price.
 Supports latest version of the WooCommerce plugin.
 A must have plugin for your WooCommerce powered online store!
 Maximum flexibility!

 &#9989;&nbsp;[BEAR - Bulk Editor for WooCommerce](https://wordpress.org/plugins/woo-bulk-editor/): WordPress plugin for managing and bulk edit WooCommerce Products data in robust and flexible way!
 Be professionals with managing data of your woocommerce e-shop!

 &#9989;&nbsp;[WooCommerce Active Products Tables](https://wordpress.org/plugins/profit-products-tables-for-woocommerce/): is WooCommerce plugin for displaying shop products in table format.
 Tables makes focus for your buyers on the things they want to get, nothing superfluous, just what the client wants, and full attention to what is offered!

-&#9989;&nbsp;[WOLF - WordPress Posts Bulk Editor Professional](https://wordpress.org/plugins/bulk-editor/): is WordPress plugin for managing and bulk edit WordPress posts, pages and custom post types data in robust and flexible way!
-Be professionals with managing data of your site!

 &#9989;&nbsp;[TABLEON - WordPress Post Tables Filterable](https://wordpress.org/plugins/posts-table-filterable): WordPress plugin for displaying site posts and their custom post types in table format.
 Tables makes focus for your customers on the things they want to get, nothing superfluous, just what the client wants, and full attention to what is offered!

 &#9989;&nbsp;[WPCS - WordPress Currency Switcher](https://wordpress.org/plugins/currency-switcher/): is a WordPress plugin that allows to switch currencies and get their rates converted in the real time on your site!

-&#9989;&nbsp;[MDTF - Meta Data Filter & Taxonomies Filter](https://wp-filter.com/): the plugin for filtering and searching WordPress content in posts and their custom types by taxonomies and meta data fields.
+&#9989;&nbsp;[MDTF - WordPress Meta Data Filter & Taxonomies Filter](https://wp-filter.com/): the plugin for filtering and searching WordPress content in posts and their custom types by taxonomies and meta data fields.
 The plugin has very high flexibility thanks to its rich filter elements and in-built meta fields constructor!

+&#9989;&nbsp;[WPBE - WordPress Posts Bulk Editor Professional](https://wordpress.org/plugins/bulk-editor/): is WordPress plugin for managing and bulk edit WordPress posts, pages and custom post types data in robust and flexible way!
+Be professionals with managing data of your site!